erlang/otp/HOWTO/SBOM.md

 **NOTE**: The source SBOM that you are generating will be based on the current Erlang version that runs `otp-compliance.es`.
-This is simply because the version of some dependencies cannot be known before hand.
+This is simply because the version of some dependencies cannot be known beforehand.

 The escript `otp-compliance.es` detects Erlang/OTP applications using a simple heuristic.
 Anything that contains an `.app.src` will be place in its own SPDX